April 3, 2020

 What you can expect

 As a precautionary measure, we continue to provide daily cleaning to all of our branches with increased attention to high-touch services.
 We’ve made hand sanitizer and disinfectant wipes available to customers and employees.
-Any changes to the accessibility of our branch locations or services provided will be published on the homepage of our website www.us.hsbc.com under the heading ‘Coronavirus Notice’ for your reference.
+Any changes to the accessibility of our Wealth Center locations or services provided will be published on the homepage of our website www.us.hsbc.com under the heading ‘Coronavirus Notice’ for your reference.

 We can help